jyotiyadav2508/pizza-hub/README.md

   - `$ clone https://github.com/jyotiyadav2508/pizza-hub.git`
   - Now press enter and the local clone will be created at the local location.

-## Credits

 ## Acknowledgements

 I would like to also thank the following:
   - My Code Institute mentor Mr Sandeep Aggarwal for his guidance through this project.
   - My fellow Code Institute students from whom I got the project idea.
-  - My Husband for his support and help in debugging.
+  - My Husband for his support in debugging.
   - Code Institute tutor support who helped me with different issues while doing the project.